Actipro/WPF-Controls/Documentation/topics/bars/mvvm-support.md

 ### New Gallery Item Kind Support

 The most common customization is likely for gallery items since these tend to be more application specific.
-When creating a new kind of gallery item, create a view model class that inherits [BarGalleryItemViewModelBase](xref:@ActiproUIRoot.Controls.Bars.Mvvm.BarGalleryItemViewModelBase) and has whatever other properties are necessary for the gallery item to be identifiable and capable of rendering in UI.
+When creating a new kind of gallery item, create a view model class that inherits [BarGalleryItemViewModel\<T\>](xref:@ActiproUIRoot.Controls.Bars.Mvvm.BarGalleryItemViewModel`1) and has whatever other properties are necessary for the gallery item to be identifiable and capable of rendering in UI.
 Next, create a class that inherits [BarGalleryItemTemplateSelector](xref:@ActiproUIRoot.Controls.Bars.Mvvm.BarGalleryItemTemplateSelector) and override its `SelectTemplate` method to handle the new view model as an item.
 It should return a new `DataTemplate` that contains the UI elements used to render the gallery item, along with appropriate bindings to the view model.
 Be sure to call the base `SelectTemplate` method for other gallery item view model types so they are still handled properly.
 Set an instance of the custom [BarGalleryItemTemplateSelector](xref:@ActiproUIRoot.Controls.Bars.Mvvm.BarGalleryItemTemplateSelector)-based class to any galleries that host the new kind of gallery item.